AlfredoDestino/asdestino.github.io/README.md

 ## About Me
 Computer Engineer and Lead Software Developer with 7 years of experience designing and deploying secure enterprise systems for national institutions in Angola, including Sonangol EP, Ministry of Interior and the Tax Authority (AGT).
-Awarded Best Student in Programming & Networks (2017-2019) at Kimpa Vita University, Uige, Angola; served as Lab monitor and Lecturer.
+Awarded Best Student in Programming & Networks (2017-2019) at Kimpa Vita University, Uige, Angola; where served as Lab monitor and Lecturer.
 Seeking MSc in Cyber Security in Switzerland.
 LinkedIn: [www.linkedin.com/in/asdestino](www.linkedin.com/in/asdestino).

 ## Projects